Note that all times are the clock

 Observers report an interim maximum to 3pm, but this is replaced

-at 9am the next morning.
+with the official more accurate figure later the next day.
 It frequently gets hotter after 3pm local

 time (especially when daylight savings time is in force), so the